Cloudxtreme/deploy/README.md

 ## Planning

-### FQDN and WEBIPALIAS that would be reachable if this service is to be public
+### FQDN and IP that would be reachable if this service is to be public
 - virtual.local
 - 192.168.255.200

-### SQUIDIPALIAS, IP to use as alias for transparent ssl proxy
+### IP to use as transparent ssl proxy
 - 192.168.255.201

 ## Host (alpha.local 192.168.255.120)